 How have your opinions of railway worker accidents changed?

-Can you tell us more about an accident?
+Can you tell us more about an accident or an individual?

-You might find you’ve got more details about an accident – where it featured in a newspaper report, say, or an account of the incident written by someone who was involved, or a copy of a compensation claim – or any of the other myriad documents and artefacts that were produced as a result of an accident.
-If so, we’d love to hear from you – particularly if it relates to one of the accidents featured in the reports detailed in the spreadsheet, but also if it doesn’t.
+You might find you’ve got more details about an accident and those involved – where it featured in a newspaper report, say, or an account of the incident written by someone who was involved, or a copy of a compensation claim – or any of the other myriad documents and artefacts that were produced as a result of an accident.
+If so, we’d love to hear from you – particularly if it relates to one of the accidents featured in the cases detailed in the database, but also if it doesn’t.